-The NO2_UK0025_Annual_1 exceedance situation covers all exceedances of the annual mean limit value in the Edinburgh Urban Area agglomeration zone in 2013.
+The NO2_UK0025_Annual_1 exceedance situation covers all exceedances of the annual mean limit value in the Edinburgh Urban Area agglomeration zone in 2015.

 Compliance with the annual limit value in this exceedance situation has been assessed using a combination of air quality measurements and modelling.
 Table 1 presents measured annual concentrations at national network stations in this exceedance situation since the 1st Daughter Directive (1999/30/EC) came into force in 2001.
-This shows that there were no measured exceedances of the annual limit value in this zone in 2013.
+This shows that there were no measured exceedances of the annual limit value in this zone in 2015.
 Table 2 summarises modelled annual mean NO2 concentrations in this exceedance situation for the same time period.
-This table shows that, in 2013, 8.8 km of road length was modelled to exceed the annual limit value.
+This table shows that, in 2015, 6.0 km of road length was modelled to exceed the annual limit value.
 There were no modelled background exceedances of the annual limit value.
-Maps showing the modelled annual mean NO2 concentrations for 2013 at background and at roadside locations are presented in Figures 4 and 5 respectively.
+The maximum measured concentration in the zone varies due to changes in emissions and varying meteorology in different years.
+However, the models are also updated each year to take into account the most up-to-date science, so the modelled results for different years may not be directly comparable.
+Maps showing the modelled annual mean NO2 concentrations for 2015 at background and at roadside locations are presented in Figures 4 and 5 respectively.
 All modelled exceedances of the annual limit value are coloured orange or red in the maps.